threefoldtech/info_grid/src/documentation/system_administrators/terraform/terraform_readme.md

 ## What is Not Supported

 - we don't support updates/upgrades, if you want a change you need to destroy a deployment & re-create your deployment this in case you want to change the current running instances properties or change the node, but adding a vm to an existing deployment this shouldn't affect other running vm and same if we need to decommission a vm from a deployment this also shouldn't affect the others

+## OpenTofu: Alternative to Terraform

+[OpenTofu](https://opentofu.org/) is a fully open-source Terraform fork that is backward compatible with all prior versions of Terraform up to version 1.6.
+This alternative can be used instead of Terraform for the following sections.
+You might need to make changes depending on the version you are working with.
+Check the [OpenTofu Docs](https://opentofu.org/docs/) for more information.